iCliniq Logo

 Welcome back to icliniq.com.

-Although pulmonologist is the best person to tell, it looks fine to me.
-And yes, Bisoprolol will help you both in heart rate control and BP will not shoot this much.
+Although the pulmonologist is the best person to provide an assessment, it looks fine to me.
+And yes, Bisoprolol will help with heart rate control, and your blood pressure should not spike as much.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!